Header logo

 We’ve already mentioned some of the benefits and drawbacks of the various types of freelance and self-employed workspaces.
 But there are more things to consider when you’re setting up your business, so we’ve compiled a quick checklist of the various pros and cons below.

-Pros and Cons of Working from home
+Pros of working from home

 • Flexible scheduling: Working from home allows you to manage your work and personal life with greater options over how your routine is set up.
 You may be more productive in the morning or late at night, allowing you to work freely without any time restrictions.